-The Microfinance Institutions (MFIs) Reforms in Kosovo project supports Kosovan stakeholders to develop the regulatory and legal changes required to enable the transformation of microfinance institutions in Kosovo from nongovernmental organizations to corporate entities and build successful transformation cases that support implementation of the reforms.
+Microfinance Institutions Reforms in Kosovo Seeks to Transform Industry and legal changes required to enable the transformation of microfinance institutions in Kosovo from nongovernmental organizations to corporate entities and build successful transformation cases that support implementation of the reforms.
 In FY23, the project team organized a kick-off meeting and workshop to launch the first working group (composed of six members) on the MFI law.
 Furthermore, the team engaged with the Ministry of Finance, industry representatives, civil society and other stakeholders in bilateral discussions and prepared a series of reports to support these interactions.
 The activities focused on (i) development and assessment of options for restructuring the microfinance sector, (ii) development of legal opinions for key aspects of the restructuring, and (iii) preparation and initiation of the study designed to investigate the impact of the microfinance sector.